kisstamasj/notes/k8s-basic.md

 - All nodes can cmommunicate with all containers and vice-versa without NAT

 # Kubernetes services
+It is also a kubernetes object like POD, Deployment or ReplicaSet.
 Kubernetes services enable communication between various components within and outside of the application.
+Services has own IP address called Cluster IP of the service.

 ![image](https://user-images.githubusercontent.com/48266482/203935334-272dfb05-8e07-45a5-9830-4c38fc6db331.png)
 This shows how its work a NodePort